-From the EXIT screen, use or to scroll to additional user options.
+From the EXIT screen, use rianlge or rianlge to scroll to additional user options.
+Or

 Press O to exit user options and return to normal operation.

 Clock Option

 The clock (CLCK) option sets the date (year/month/day/day of the week) and time (hour/minute) of the detector.
 To set the time or date, complete the following: